September 3, 2018

-For many, a hair transplant surgery is a life-changing procedure that not only changes their physical appearance but their self-esteem as well.
+For many, hair transplant surgery is a life-changing procedure that not only changes their physical appearance but their self-esteem as well.
 It is a huge investment that you make to reap the benefits for the rest of your life.
-But a simple negligence can ruin the outcome of your hair transplant.
-You are allowed to shampoo your scalp by the third of the surgery and after that you are asked to wash your head regularly to allow the scab come off naturally.
+But simple negligence can ruin the outcome of your hair transplant.
+You are allowed to shampoo your scalp by a third of the surgery and after that, you are asked to wash your head regularly to allow the scab to come off naturally.
 But the shampoo you choose to wash your head after hair transplant plays a key role in determining the ultimate outcome of the surgery.

 Carefully read the ingredients listed on the shampoo bottle and make sure you don’t select the one containing chemicals injurious for your freshly transplanted hair.
 Listed below are some ingredients that you need to avoid post-transplant.

-Sodium chloride, the common salt that you use to season your dishes, is also used in manufacturing of shampoos and conditioners as a thickener.
-But it can also cause itchy and dry scalp, and in worst case scenario, may trigger hair loss as well.
-Freshly transplanted hair follicles may not be able to withstand harshness of sodium chloride and may fall off.
+Sodium chloride, the common salt that you use to season your dishes, is also used in the manufacturing of shampoos and conditioners as a thickener.
+But it can also cause itchy and dry scalp, and in a worst-case scenario, may trigger hair loss as well.
+Freshly transplanted hair follicles may not be able to withstand the harshness of sodium chloride and may fall off.

 Formaldehyde is a preservative that is often used in shampoos to increase their shelf life.
 It is also known for its disinfectant qualities and this is why it is usually used in baby shampoos.
 This apparently beneficial chemical can actually damage the DNA of hair tissues.
 It can also cause hair loss and thus, shampoos containing formaldehyde should be avoided for at least 4 weeks following a hair transplant surgery.